 The nonbenzodiazepines are activators of the GABA-A receptor.
 Like the benzodiazepines, they exert their effects by binding to and activating the benzodiazepine site of the receptor complex.
 Many of the Z-drugs are subtype selective (see subtypes discussed above) and are therefore novel in that they can provide specific effects (e.g., hypnotics with no anxiolytic effects).

 A review of the literature regarding hypnotics, including the nonbenzodiazepine Z-drugs, concluded that these drugs cause an unjustifiable risk to the individual and to public health and lack evidence of long-term effectiveness due to tolerance.
 The risks include dependence, accidents, and other adverse effects.
 Gradual discontinuation of hypnotics leads to improved health without worsening of sleep.
 If difficult interdose withdrawal symptoms arise between doses of these short-acting Z-drugs, sometimes a diazepam substitution taper may be necessary.
-It is preferred that the Z-drugs should be prescribed for only a few days at the lowest effective dose and avoided altogether wherever possible in the elderly.
+It is preferred that the Z-drugs should be prescribed for only a few days at the lowest effective dose and avoided altogether whenever possible in the elderly.

 Both benzodiazepines and Z-drugs are recommended for short-term use only and both classes of drugs can cause tolerance, interdose withdrawal, physical dependence, and withdrawal syndromes upon discontinuation.
 They both require slow and gradual tapers to discontinue them safely.